IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The spectacle of what is called **religion**, or at any rate organised religion, in India and elsewhere, has filled me with **horror** and I have frequently condemned it and wished to make a clean sweep of it.
 Almost always it seemed to stand for **blind belief** and reaction, dogma and **bigotry**, superstition, **exploitation** and the preservation of vested interests.”

->“When the minority communities are communal, you can see that and understand it.
-But the communalism of a majority community is apt to be taken for nationalism.”

->“Religion is not familiar ground for me, and as I have grown older, I have definitely drifted away from it.”

 >“[When asked in 1963 that "now that there is Communist government in Kerala, what would happen if communists came to power at the Centre?"] - Communists, communists!
 Why are you all so obsessed with communism and communists?
 What is that the communists can do what we cannot do and have not done?...
 Why do you imagine the communists will ever be voted to power at the Centre? **The danger to India, mark you, is not Communism.
-It is Hindu right-wing communalism**.”
+It is Hindu right-wing communalism**.”[^Nehru]

+>“When the minority communities are communal, you can see that and understand it.
+But the communalism of a majority community is apt to be taken for nationalism.”

+>“Religion is not familiar ground for me, and as I have grown older, I have definitely drifted away from it.”

 >“As you know, the ban on the RSS has been removed….
 This does not mean that we are convinced about the bona fides of the RSS movement….
 Our general relaxation in the field of civil liberties will certainly not mean the slightest relaxation in meeting violence against the individual or the state, wherever it occurs and whatever form it might take.”